chainguard-dev/edu/content/chainguard/chainguard-images/authenticating.md

 Pulls authenticated in this way are associated with the Chainguard identity you created, which is associated with the group selected when the identity was created.

-If the identity is configured to only work with GitHub Actions workflow runs from a given repo and branch, that identity will not be able to pull from other repos or branches.
+If the identity is configured to only work with GitHub Actions workflow runs from a given repo and branch, that identity will not be able to pull from other repos or branches, including pull requests targetting the specified branch.